jisha23/Internship---Assignment/README.md

 2. Write a program to display prime numbers between 2 intervals without using any inbuilt functions.

 3. How to find the missing number in the given integer array of 1 to 100 without using any inbuilt functions.

+The programs can be compiled and run using the commands :- gcc Q1.c and ./a.out respectively.